 So, as the summer progresses, make sure that you’re taking the bike out on the road or soaking up the sun because you want to take the time to do so.
 I find that in honouring what you need most to experience your greatest sense of wellbeing, you’re not only practicing self-care – you’re establishing the foundation to offer better care to others in need.

 Becoming less “social”

 Despite some of the advantages of social media, many individuals have found that social media use, especially consistent social media use, can be particularly problematic for their mental health.
 Several studies have emerged recently that show the direct correlation between prolonged social media use and mental health issues.

 One of the most essential components of “unplugging” is to remove anything that might be considered particularly distracting, and in some cases, even hazardous to your mental health.
 By taking some valuable time away from social media, you’re allowing yourself time to recharge and re-establish healthier boundaries between yourself and the digital world.

 Take a deep breath

 I know firsthand how the hectic nature of daily life can lead to a sense of guilt and complacency when you put your mental health first.
-Sometimes, unplugging can almost feel like you’re letting your fellow employees, students, or peers down, especially when you’re taking time for yourself.
+Sometimes, unplugging can almost feel like you’re letting your fellow students, or peers down, especially when you’re taking time for yourself.

 It’s important to realize that even if you don’t answer that email or text right away, everything outside of your immediate sphere of influence will continue to operate until you choose to plug back in.
 I recommend letting everyone who will be affected by your absence know of your intentions to decompress, and if your response is pressing, to give them a date and time when you will be available to them again.

 Unplugging is one of the most beneficial things you can do for your mental health and wellbeing.
-For more information about what you can do to take a much needed “detox” from the everyday burdens of digital life, speak with your Employee or Student Assistance Program provider today.
+For more information about what you can do to take a much needed “detox” from the everyday burdens of digital life, speak with your Student Assistance Program provider today.